martinezcristiancsm/easycrud-form/README.md

     git clone https://github.com/martinezcristiancsm/easycrud-form

-If you already have the repository cloned and want to get the latest version:

-    git pull

 Navigate to the project directory:

     cd path/to/easycrud
 (Replace path/to/easycrud with the actual path where you cloned the repository.)

+OR

+If you already have the repository cloned, then navigate to the project directory:

+    cd path/to/easycrud
+(Replace path/to/easycrud with the actual path where you cloned the repository.)

+Get the ultimate version

+    git pull

 Install the required dependencies:

     npm install

-Development
+Development:

 To start the application in development mode, run:

     npm run dev

+Once the application is running, open your browser and go to http://localhost:5173/